ffrazatto/data_cleaning/README.md

 ### 2.6 Step 5: Exporting Data

-The data is grouped by activity and the mean is calculated by group.
+The data is grouped by activity and subject id and the mean is calculated by group.
 Finally the data is exported with the name "final_tidy.txt".